lanye74/lumberjack/README.md

 - admins and admin data exports
 - possibly graphs and stuff?

+### 5.0.0
+ui rework
+- i don't know what this entails and it may be scrapped
+- possibly chip away at idea of reworking view transitions?
+	- i think my idea of rendering all pages at once and then sliding between them is really really bad but it could be funny
+- this may actually be large enough for a major version
+- perhaps use a UI library

 ### at some point
 - switch to svelte 5
+- add a page-by-page log input ui